If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of

 - The material used in the insulator is waterproof or non-porous.

-If you compare insulator and conductor, both have the opposite properties.
+If you compare insulators and conductors, both have opposite properties.

 Which is the Best Electrical Insulator Material?

-Insulators made up of different types of insulating materials like plastic, rubber, mica, wood, glass, etc.
+Insulators are made up of different types of insulating materials like plastic, rubber, mica, wood, glass, etc.

-In the electrical system, the specific insulating materials used like porcelain, glass, steatite, polymer, ceramic, PVC.
+In the electrical system, specific insulating materials are used like porcelain, glass, steatite, polymer, ceramic, and PVC.

-- Porcelain material of the insulator is best in an electrical power system.
+- The porcelain material of the insulator is best in an electrical power system.
 It is commonly used in overhead transmission and distribution systems.

 - Glass types of insulating material discs are also used in suspension or strain insulators.

 Multiple insulator materials are easily available in the market.

 Why are Electrical Insulators Important?

 The insulator work as a Protector or Protective device.
 Because it provides high resistance.

 Here are some important reasons to understand the importance of insulators.